 You want to take the GR34?
 Well that’s good for you, because the customs trail that is going through all the Breton’s coast is a breathtaking marvel.
 A nice micro-adventure of 5 days accessible for all walkers, including beginners.

-We will try to have a convenient side on this article for you to organise this treck between Mont Saint-Michel and Saint Malo in an efficient way.
-A little highlight, a simplified logistic because you will see you won’t need a car.
+As for now, we will try to have a convenient side on this article for you to organise this treck between Mont Saint-Michel and Saint Malo in an efficient way.
+This means a little highlight, a simplified logistic because you will see you won’t need a car.

 This part of the GR34’s hike is interesting because it leaves from Mont Saint-Michel.
 This unique island is a symbolic start, that also lets you discover the famour polders region.
 The rest of the GR34 is following the breton’s coast and its beautiful landscapes.